achimcc/codingconnects/src/content/posts/2021-03-17---The SAM Pattern.md

 ### The reactive loop in the SAM pattern

-An app following the SAM pattern archtiecture has a *view* which is computed out of the *model*.
+An app following the SAM pattern archtiecture has a `view` which is computed out of the *model*.
 The *model* is toring the apps data state.
 Compared to redux, the data is stored in mutable object which is part of the state.
 That is probably the most confusing part of the SAM pattern for me, and appears to be a drawback, compared to a Redux architecture.

 The way in which the interaction and re-rendering of the App happens is the reactive loop.
 It sumamrizes in the following steps:

-1. A user interaction in the *UI* triggers the dispatch of an *action*, passing an *intent* to it.
+1. A user interaction in the *UI* triggers the dispatch of an `action`, passing an `intent` to it.
-2. The *action* is a function which processes this *intent*, during which it is able to perform asynchronous computations.
-Finally it is presenting a *proposal* to the *present* function, which is part of the *model*.
+2. The `action` is a function which processes this `intent`, during which it is able to perform asynchronous computations.
+Finally it is presenting a `proposal` to the `present` function, which is part of the `model`.
-3. The *present* function of the model is processing the *proposal* and is either accepting or rejecting it.
-The *state* is involved in this procedure.
-While the state in Redux is the place which keeps the data, the *state* in the SAM pattern is an object containing pure functions, which depends on the models data, as well as on the data submitted by the proposal.
+3. The `present` function of the model is processing the `proposal` and is either accepting or rejecting it.
+The `state` is involved in this procedure.
+While the state in Redux is the place which keeps the data, the `state` in the SAM pattern is an object containing pure functions, which depends on the models data, as well as on the data submitted by the proposal.
 While the model stores the values of the app and evaluates the actions, the state defines the semantics, under which the actions are processed.
-4. In the case that the model's data has been updated, the *process* function of the model calls the *render* function, which is a part of the *state* object.
+4. In the case that the model's data has been updated, the `process` function of the model calls the `render` function, which is a part of the `state` object.
 The render function consists of two distinct function calls:
-    1. *stateRepresentation*
+    1. `stateRepresentation`
-    2. *nap*
+    2. `nap`
-5. *stateRepresentation* receives the *model*'ss data and computes the next *view*.
-Then it renders this *view*, by calling the *display* function.
+5. `stateRepresentation` receives the `model`'s data and computes the next `view`.
+Then it renders this `view`, by calling the `display` function.
-6. The *nap* function (=next action predicate) uses the *model*'s data and possibly the *state* semantics, to determine if another action should be performed.
-If this is the case, it triggers the dispatch of another *action*.
+6. The `nap` function (=next action predicate) uses the `model`'s data and possibly the `state` semantics, to determine if another action should be performed.
+If this is the case, it triggers the dispatch of another `action`.